Kanab is a small Utah town that packs a big punch! It is an outdoor lover’s paradise and the gateway to East Zion.

 Watch kids closely as this trail and the caves have cliff edges.

-You can easily find this trail by using GPS and you will turn off the highway to a dirt parking area.
+You can easily find this trail by using GPS and you will turn off the highway onto a dirt parking area.
 There are no bathrooms here.
 It is located just south of Mount Carmel Junction.

 Some things to know before you go: